CVE-2026-4659: CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in unitecms Unlimited Elements For Elementor

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a patch is available, restrict Author-level access to trusted users only and consider disabling debug output in widget settings to reduce exposure.
-Monitor official vendor channels for updates and apply any official fixes once released.
+Until an official fix is available, restrict Author-level access to trusted users only and consider disabling the debug output feature in widget settings if possible to reduce exposure.
+Monitor vendor channels for updates and apply patches promptly once released.

 CVE-2026-4659: CWE-22 Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in unitecms Unlimited Elements For Elementor